 Meant to evoke a town square — the kind of place where Jewish citizens were often gathered before being forced into concentration camps — the Oregon Holocaust Memorial is a small monument that packs an emotional wallop.
 Bronze casts of shoes, eyeglasses and suitcases representing meager possessions lost in the chaos, and a wall engraved with quotes from those who survived, spur quiet reflection.

-Every summer, the park comes alive for the Washington Park Summer Festival.
-For a week in August, visitors can take in free nightly concerts in the Rose Garden Amphitheater.
+Every summer, the park comes alive for the Washington Park Concert Festival.
+For a weekend in July, visitors can take in free nightly concerts in the Rose Garden Amphitheater.
 The live music and warm weather makes for a perfect picnic environment, so bring a blanket and dinner (or dessert!) and enjoy the show.

 Transportation to and in the park